Pete Jacobsen: Career

 One of Jacobsen's most regular collaborators was Chris Biscoe, with whom he recorded the 1986 album The Chris Biscoe Sextet and Modern Alarms (1990).
 Jacobsen and Biscoe would often perform as a duet and recorded several BBC Jazz Club performances.
-When Jacobsen passed away, he and Biscoe were planning on forming a band featuring the songs of Lee Konitz.
+When Jacobsen died, he and Biscoe were planning on forming a band featuring the songs of Lee Konitz.

 He also played with American trombonist Jimmy Knepper, recording the 1980 album Primrose Path with Knepper, Dave Green and drummer Ron Parry.
 For this album, Jacobsen wrote the "Song for Keith".
 He would also write the song "Black Book" for the album Highly Committed Media Players which he recorded in 2000 with Larry Coryell, Steve Clarke, Jack Bruce, Chris Laurence, Laurence Cottle, Wolfgang Schmid and Ted Emmett.

 During this time, Jacobsen, drummer Dave Barry and bassist Mick Hutton were the resident rhythm section at the Cambridge Modern Jazz Club.
 In 1988, Jacobsen recorded the album Eleven Years From Yesterday with the Ugandan jazz violinist Philipp Wachsmann, percussionist Trevor Taylor, the Brazilian bassist and cellist Marcio Mattos, and the guitarist Ian Brighton.

 Jacobsen also regularly played with the saxophonists Robin Kenyatta, Alan Skidmore, Peter King, bassists Eberhard Weber and Paul Carmichael, and with the percussionist Chris Fletcher.
 He gave memorable solo recitals at the Sherborne Abbey Festival, and at the Brighton Jazz Club, where he was a regular performer.
 He toured with the Celtic-jazz band Cármina, and played on three of their albums--Still Between the Sun and the Moon (1993), Weather in the Heart (1995), and Love Like Angels (2000).

 In 1994, Jacobsen released his only solo album Ever Onward.
 In 2001, with drummer Nic France and bassist Simon Woolf, he formed the Peter Jacobsen Trio; their only recording, On Your Marks (2001), was a live album, recorded at the Peterborough Jazz Club.

 Through the 1990s, Jacobsen worked with Tim Whitehead's quartet and trio; he played on two of Whitehead's albums--Authentic (1991), and Silence Between Waves (1994).
 It was Whitehead who noted that Jacobsen spent much of his time in the East End of London, playing with unknown and/or struggling musicians and, as a result, never got the press attention he deserved.